LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/introduction.rst

 can use the info to debug our code.
 For our fellow programmers, the exceptions we provide give them necessary intel on how our app runs and is meant to be used.

+.. index:: ! null pointer

 When Exceptions Arise
 ---------------------

-You may have encountered exceptions in C# or another programming language already, perhaps in one of these scenarios:
+You may have seen exceptions in C# or another programming language already, perhaps in one of these scenarios:

 - Failure to connect to services external to your application, such as a database or API.
 - Failure to read or write to or from a file.
 - Failure to convert data, such as trying to convert something like ``"dog"`` to an ``int`` type.
+- Failure to reach an actual object.

+	.. admonition:: Note

-- Null pointers: where an object reference, like a variable, doesn't actually contain an object.
+		This last scenario is a **null pointer**.
+This is an object reference, like a variable, that doesn't actually contain an object.

 Indeed, we have even used exceptions in this book already.
 Recall this :ref:`temperature example <temp-argument-exception>` where we throw a built-in exception when a